 CHOREA Theatre was founded in 2004 in Lublin, as a result of collaboration between two groups of performers.
 First group, 'The Ancient Orchestra', was developing musical and rhythmical work.
 Second group, 'Dances of the Labyrinth', was experimenting on movement and dance.
 Since 2004, before they found their residence in Lodz in 2007, they have been working in several locations.
 The company was first based in Naleczow, Srebrna Gora and Warsaw, they cooperated with Erthfall Dance Theatre in Cardiff (Wales).
 Since 2007 they established a permanent base in the city of Lodz, co-founding with Lodz Art Centre a cultural institution named Fabryka Sztuki (Art Factory) and they own an amazing industrial theatre spaces (for rehearsals, performances and workshops) situated in the 19th Century factories, named Art_Inkubator in Fabryka Sztuki in Lodz.

-During 14 years of activity CHOREA Theatre fully developed its educational and artistic work.
-CHOREA artists organized many international workshop sessions, transnational artistic projects, several editions of their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 40 theatre productions, performances, and concerts.
-In 2015 CHOREA artists recorded a musical album 'Lulabies' and published actors training handbook 'Actors phisical training.
+During 17 years of activity CHOREA Theatre fully developed its educational and artistic work.
+CHOREA artists organized many international workshop sessions, transnational artistic projects, their own International Theatre Festival Retroperspektywy and nationwide Theatre Festival Perspektywy, and created more than 60 theatre productions, performances, and concerts.
+In 2015 CHOREA artists recorded a musical album 'Lullabies' and published actors training handbook 'Actors physical training.
 From individual to group actions'.
-CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, etc.
+In 2020 we recorded our second musical album "Gilgamesh" - concert for a choir, jazz trio and string quartet.
+CHOREA group collaborates with artists from all over the world: USA, Great Britain, Israel, Spain, India, Greece, Italy, Bulgaria, Syria, Japan, Russia, Belarus, Czech Republic, Slovakia, Hungary, Georgia, Moldova, Ukraine, Croatia, Sweden, Norway, etc.

 CHOREA is a category borrowed from the history of ancient Greek theatre.
 It defines how three elements of expression – word, music and movement – function when practiced by a single actor and a group of actors.
 The ancient theatre experience marked the beginning of our quest; now we are trying to avoid a fixation on it, and we are looking for other sources of inspiration.
 We do not attempt to make reconstructions, enclaves, or reproduce the aesthetic context which would allow for the fullest recreation of remote and contemporary traditions, but we reach for the source, a motive, a piece, and try to hit with it, bounce it off the factory walls, off a piece of metal sheet or crumbling bricks and concrete floor, in order to see and hear something within ourselves.